2021 IAOS YOUNG STATISTICIANS PRIZE

 - A cash prize of €1,500 (divided among co-authors if applicable);

-- An opportunity to present the paper at the 2020 IAOS Conference, with airfare and hotel accommodation provided (for only one author in situations of co-authorship);
+- An opportunity to present the paper at a session at a mutually agreed international statistical conference, with airfare and hotel accomodation provided (for only one author in situations of co-authorship);

 - Two years of IAOS membership;